Kaldek/rat-ratgdo/Using red wire for power.md

 #### Why 5v output and not 3.3v?
 If using an ESP ***module*** these have an onboard 5v to 3.3v voltage regulator and do not expose a 3.3v "in" on their connectors.
 3.3v would only be used if you are powering a "naked" ESP8266.

-~~### Input Capacitor Replacement
-The input capacitor of the voltage regulator module (usually rated 100uF) will be replaced with a 1000uF Low-ESR capacitor.
-*This is not needed if you are pulling 12v power from the backup battery connector*~~

-~~#### Why a 1000uF capacitor?
-Serial data transmission at 9600 bits per second pulls the 12v line low for 104µs per bit.
-We have not yet investigated the "common" data transmission sizes, although this is likely documented in the ratgdo source code, and are placing a capacitor large enough to deal with the following considerations at times when the +12v line is being pulled low:~~
-~~- Extended data transmission~~
-~~- Increases in power consumption during WiFi transmission~~ ~~- Increases in power consumption during its own serial transmission~~ ~~- Increases in power consumption during processing of received serial data~~ ~~- Higher power consumption of ESP-32 modules for all of the above scenarios~~